scjorge/sshtmux/README.md

 | `table2`           | Nested table with separated host SSH params       |
 | `json`             | JSON output, useful for binding with other tools  |

-For security reasons, you can delete the `SSHTMUX_IDENTITY_KEY_FILE` and use `SSHTMUX_IDENTITY_KEY` env var with the key
+⚠️ For security reasons, you can remove the `SSHTMUX_IDENTITY_KEY_FILE` line and use `SSHTMUX_IDENTITY_KEY` env var with the key.
+If you feel more comfortable creating a new key, you can use `sshm identity generate-key` but remember that passwords are encrypted with a symmetric key, so only the same key is used to decrypt.

 #### SSH Config Session
-`SSH_CONFIG_FILE` -> Your SSH config file.
+- `SSH_CONFIG_FILE` -> Your SSH config file.
-`SSH_COMMAND` -> The command used when open a new SSH connection.
+- `SSH_COMMAND` -> The command used when open a new SSH connection.
-`SFTP_COMMAND` -> The command used when open a new SFTP connection.
+- `SFTP_COMMAND` -> The command used when open a new SFTP connection.
-`SSH_CUSTOM_COMMAND` -> SSHTMUX do some internal negotiations to open connections.
+- `SSH_CUSTOM_COMMAND` -> SSHTmux do some internal negotiations to open connections.
 If you want to use only the flow of this project and use your own way to connect, SSHTmux will not do anything anymore.

 #### Tmux Config Session
-`TMUX_CONFIG_FILE` -> Your Tmux config file.
-NOTE: This file is optimized for this project, but you can change if you want `TMUX_SOCKET_NAME` -> Socket used by Tmux.
+- `TMUX_CONFIG_FILE` -> Your Tmux config file.
+NOTE: This file is optimized for this project, but you can change if you want
+- `TMUX_SOCKET_NAME` -> Socket used by Tmux.
 Separates from your machine's native socket, so each user will have their own independently
-`TMUX_TIMEOUT_COMMANDS` -> Timeout to execute each command
+- `TMUX_TIMEOUT_COMMANDS` -> Timeout to execute each command

 ## Usage